 4) While driving, there are certain conditions when a claim will not be considered: -

-Driving under influence (DUI).
-It is a legal offence to drive after consuming alcohol or drugs.
+- Driving under influence (DUI).
+It is a legal offense to drive after consuming alcohol or drugs.

 5) Before understanding what the policy covers and excludes, do not give any written agreement to anyone.
 If you have doubts about anything, get legal help to know what you are agreeing to.